Instant Pot Shrimp Boil

 This post may contain affiliate links.
 Please see our disclosure policy.

 Enjoy the flavors of a classic shrimp boil in record time thanks to this easy Instant Pot Shrimp Boil recipe!
-With tender red potatoes, savory smoked sausage, sweet corn, juicy shrimp, and the perfect combination of seasonings, this Instant Pot Shrimp Boil delivers all the flavors you know and love in just 15 minutes.
+With tender red potatoes, savory smoked sausage, sweet corn, juicy shrimp, and the perfect combination of seasonings, this recipe delivers classic flavors in just 15 minutes.

-The Best Instant Pot Shrimp Boil
+Instant Pot Shrimp Boil at a Glance

 Happy Cooking! xo Kristen